mfumagalli/ngsPopGen/README.md

     % ./ngs2dSFS -postfiles pop1.saf pop2.saf -outfile spectrum.txt -relative 1 -nind 20 20 -nsites 100000

 #### Parameters:

-    -postfiles: file with sample allele frequency posterior probabilities (or likelihoods) for each population
+* `-postfiles FILE`: file with sample allele frequency posterior probabilities (or likelihoods) for each population
-    -nind: number of individuals
+* `-nind INT`: number of individuals
-    -nsites: total number of sites; in case of a site subset this is the upper limit
+* `-nsites INT`: total number of sites; in case of a site subset this is the upper limit
-    -offset: in case of a site subset, this is the lower limit
+* `-offset INT`: in case of a site subset, this is the lower limit
-    -outfile: name of output file
+* `-outfile FILE`: name of output file
-    -maxlike: compute the MLE as the sum across sites' joint allele frequency (1, preferred) or as the sum of the products of likelihoods (0)
+* `-maxlike INT`: how to compute the MLE; either, "1" (preferred) to sum across sites' joint allele frequency, or "0" to sum of the products of likelihoods
-    -relative: boolean, whether input are absolute counts of sites with a specific joint allele frequency (0) or relative frequencies (1)
+* `-relative INT`: whether input are absolute counts of sites with a specific joint allele frequency (0) or relative frequencies (1)
-    -block_size: memory efficiency, number of sites for each chunk
+* `-block_size INT`: number of sites for each chunk (for memory efficiency only)

 ANGSD can compute a ML estimate of the 2D-SFS which should be preferred when many sites are available.
 However, ANGSD output file should be transformed (from log to un-log and from space-separated to tab-separated) before being used in ngsFST.